 full-frame digital timebase

 corrector and dropout compensator.
-Let me know if you would like to review
+Let me know if you would like

 the instruction manual first, I have scanned this in.